Mendasp/NS2Plus/README.md

 Latest changes - Build 263 (unreleased):
 ========================================
 - No more file overwrites, the mod works only with the entry system
-- Phase Gates now show destination in Minimal Nameplates settings (chud_minnps)
+- Phase Gates and Gorge Tunnels now show destination in Minimal Nameplates settings (chud_minnps)
 - You can now switch the official low lights setting with the NSL lights (chud_lowlights)
 - New option to disable ambient sounds (chud_ambient), and added console command to remove them at any point in the game (stopsound)
 - Minimal particles (chud_particles) now also removes map cinematics and holograms, like in NSL maps